panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 In the example, the lexical scope of `innerFunc()` consists of the scope of `outerFunc()`.

-The `innerFunc()` is a *closure* because it captures the variable `outerVar` from the lexical scope.
+Moreover, the `innerFunc()` is a *closure* because it captures the variable `outerVar` from the lexical scope.

 If you'd like to master the closure concept, I highly recommend reading my post [A Simple Explanation of JavaScript Closures](/simple-explanation-of-javascript-closures/#4-the-closure).

 ## 8. Variables isolation

-An immediate property of scope arises: the scope isolates the variables' names.
-Different scopes can have variables with the same name.
+An immediate property of scope arises: the scope isolates the variables.
+And what's good different scopes can have variables with the same name.

 You can reuse common variables names (`count`, `index`, `current`, `value`, etc) in different scopes without collisions.